MysteriousJ/Joystick-Input-Examples/README.md

 The `specialized` example shows how to implement full support for Playstation 4 controllers.
 It starts similarly to the `rawinput` example, but instead of passing raw data to `HidP_Get*` functions, it interprets the data directly.

+SetOutputReport is synchronous, WriteFile is asynchronous.

 In addition to specialized parsing of input, we can control LEDs and rumble using `WriteFile` or `HidD_SetOutputReport`.
 These two functions use slightly different types of communication on the backend, and you'll need to use the right one for the device.
 Getting input is fast (around 0.02ms on my machine), but sending output can be slow (up to 10ms on my machine).
 Therefore each controller will need a dedicated output thread.

 ### Dualshock 4
 A Playstation 4 controller can be connected by a USB cable or bluetooth.
 For the most part they use the same data, but bluetooth has an extra two bytes at the beginning of input and output reports.
 While [Playstations's own website](https://www.playstation.com/en-us/support/hardware/ps4-pair-dualshock-4-wireless-with-pc-or-mac/) states that Dualshock 4 controllers don't support rumble and changing LED color on PC when connected by bluetooth, it is in fact possible, you just have to use the right type of output.
 Use `WriteFile` for USB and `HidD_SetOutputReport` for bluetooth.

-Use the size of the input report to determine if a dualshock 4 is wired or bluetooth. the first byte of a wireless report should be 0x11, but may be different if it was misconfigured by your application or another.
+Use the size of the input report to determine if a dualshock 4 is wired or bluetooth.
+The first byte of a wireless report should be 0x11, but may be different if it was misconfigured by your application or another.
 For example, if WriteFile is used for bluetooth, the controller will then send packets similar to wired mode, but only containing standard HID data.

+HidD_SetOutputReport uses a Set report/output HID transaction.
+WriteFile uses a Data/output HID transaction.

 ## Button configuration
 Ideally, players should have full control over how their controller inputs map to game actions through an intuitive interface.
 Some players will want to play your retro-style game with a Super Nintendo controller going through a random SNES-to-USB converter they found on ebay.
 Other players have physical disabilities and need to use unusual button mappings or custom-built controllers.
 Button config is crucial for player experience, but presents numerous complications for developers.

 The gold-standard for button config is press-to-set.
 The player selects a game action, then presses the corresponding button to map it.
 Even better is if the next action is automatically selected, so the player can quickly map all the buttons in a row.
-Directional inputs can configurable as well by separating an analog stick into -x, +x, -y, and +y.
+Directional inputs can be configured as well by separating an analog stick into -x, +x, -y, and +y.
 So to do full button config you need to iterate through all inputs on the controller: check if a button is pressed, if an axis passed a threshold, or if the hat is not centered.
 The `Combined` example puts all inputs into an array of floats, each in the range `[0,1]` (buttons and cardinal hat directions are 0 or 1 while analog inputs can be in between).
 This makes button config code simple as the inputs are generic.

 The first problem with this kind of button config is that axes are not always centered at rest.
 Shoulder triggers on XBox controllers are 0 at rest, 255 when fully pressed.
 If these were mapped to HID just like any other axis, it would appear to a game that those axes are always being pushed in the negative direction.
 This is [Microsoft's rationale](https://docs.microsoft.com/en-us/windows/win32/xinput/xinput-and-directinput) for mapping both triggers to the same axis for HID.
 The correct implementation would have been to map them to separate axes that are 0 at rest, and forget about the negative range, but we're stuck with this decision.
-If you want to support as many controllers as possible, you have to deal with this anyway: PS4 and Gamecube controllers, for example, report the shoudler triggers as negative at rest.
+If you want to support as many controllers as possible, you have to deal with this anyway: PS4 and Gamecube controllers, for example, report the shoulder triggers as negative at rest.

 PS4 controllers have another problem: R2 and L2 report both a button and an axis.
 This could lead to the being mistakenly mapped to two actions, or the button being mapped where an analog value is wanted.
 The `Combined` example throws out the button to avoid this problem, as well as mapping PS4 and XBox shoulder triggers to a `[0,1]` range.